claucece/elliptic-curve-lessons/to-cover.md

 1. Introduction
 2. Introduction to elliptic curves
+3. Rational points and fields
-3. The group law, Weierstrass and Edwards equations
+4. The group law, Weierstrass and Edwards equations
-4. Finite fields and integer arithmetic
+5. Finite fields and integer arithmetic
-5. Isogenies
+6. Isogenies
-6. Isogeny kernels and polynomials
+7. Isogeny kernels and polynomials
+8. Bit arithmetic
+9. Scalar and point arithmetic